-Every team entered into Rotary Club Bendigo's Annual Golf Night will provide a life changing cleft operation for an underprivileged child in poverty stricken Bangladesh.
+Every team entered into Rotary Club Bendigo's Annual Event will provide a life changing cleft operation for an underprivileged child in poverty stricken Bangladesh.

-Since 2009 we've looked forward to hosting our 4 Person Ambrose competition in February.
-So get a team together and it'll cost you just $300 to play or for $400 you can also sponsor a hole.
+Since 2009 we have raised over $100,000 by hosting an annual competition in February.
+Be it Golf or Bowls get a team together and it'll cost you just $300 to play or for $400 you can also sponsor a hole.
 BBQ dinner provided before tea off.

 Operation Cleft has changed the life of over 10,000 children and by doing that has also changed the life of their family members who often felt ostracised by their communities.
 You can provide this free cleft lip and palate repair surgery for underprivileged children in Bangladesh and all you need to do is get some mates together and play a round of golf.